VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.md

 - The address of a referring page.
 If you click a link on a website that directs you to a EuPathDB page, the address of that originating web page will be collected.
-This "referer" information is transmitted as part of the browser and server communications; it is not based on any marketing or partnering agreements with the referring site.
+This "referrer" information is transmitted as part of the browser and server communications; it is not based on any marketing or partnering agreements with the referring site.